Thursday, May 7, 2015

 Photo by Maya Guez.

-Monika: It has been almost 10 years since your film debut as Mary Ellen in the groundbreaking film Trans America with Felicity Huffman (2005).
-How do you find this role now?
+Monika: It’s been almost a decade since your film debut as Mary Ellen in the groundbreaking film Transamerica (2005), alongside Felicity Huffman.
+Looking back, how do you feel about the role now, and what impact has it had on you?

 Bianca: Mary Ellen is still amazing.
 She’s a wonderful foil for Bree, who’s just begun her transition.
 Bree is awkward and unsure, while Mary Ellen has been her authentic self for many years.
 She has persevered and thrived; she’s completely comfortable in her own skin.
 She’s got a great sense of humor, a big heart, and loves an occasional glass of white wine.